FirstBuild/chillhub-firmware/README.md

 For the definition of the payload in message types 0x10-0x2D, refer to the GEA SDK Refrigerator Plugin documentation (https://github.com/GEMakers/gea-plugin-refrigerator#appendix).
 The payload of these messages will have the same format as that described in the message of the same name in the Refrigerator Plugin.

 Note that each device that will attach to the ChillHub needs to have a UUID.
 The UUID shall be a Version 4 random UUID.
 Example: f47ac10b-58cc-4372-a567-0e02b2c3d479.
-The this WikiPedia link for more details on UUID Version 4: http://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29
+See this WikiPedia link for more details on UUID Version 4: http://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29

 Timing Messages
 ---------------